JustAnotherArchivist/snscrape/README.md

 It is also possible to use snscrape as a library in Python, but this is currently undocumented.

+## Issue reporting
+If you discover an issue with snscrape, please report it at <https://github.com/JustAnotherArchivist/snscrape/issues>.
+If possible please run snscrape with `-vv` and `--dump-locals` and include the log output as well as the dump files referenced in the log in the issue.
+Note that the files may contain sensitive information in some cases and could potentially be used to identify you (e.g. if the service includes your IP address in its response).
+If you prefer to arrange a file transfer privately, just mention that in the issue.

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.